jgms/eliane/README.md

 - **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
 Default: 0.
 - **feedback:** a number between 0 and 0.9 to control the delay's feedback.
 Default: 0.5.

+### simple_wave_ring

+Parameters:

+- **wave:** a number representing the waveform --> 0 -> sine, 1 -> triangle, 2 -> square, 3 -> sawtooth.
+Default: 0.
+- **frequency:** a number greater than 0 representing the frequency in hertz.
+Default: 500.
+- **attack:** a number greater or equal to 0 representing the attack time as a multiple of the BPM.
+Default: 0.
+- **sustain:** a number greater or equal to 0 representing the sustain time as a multiple of the BPM.
+Default: 0.
+- **release:** a number greater or equal to 0 representing the release time as a multiple of the BPM.
+Default: 8.
+- **amplitude:** a number between 0 and 1 representing the amplitude.
+Default: 1.
+- **modfreq:** a number greater than 0 representing the frequency of the modulator in hertz.
+Default: 150.
+- **modwave:** a number representing the waveform of the modulator --> 0 -> sine, 1 -> triangle, 2 -> square, 3 -> sawtooth.
+Default: 2.
+- **pan:** a number between -1 and 1 representing the position of the sound in the stereo spectrum.
+Default: 0.
+- **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
+Default: 0.
+- **feedback:** a number between 0 and 0.9 to control the delay's feedback.
+Default: 0.5.

 ### simple_wave_lfo

 Parameters: